 To stay fit, Westy, as his confidants knew him, did push-ups immediately after rising from bed in the morning.
-Even though he spent most of his days in an office in Saigon, or sitting in helicopters, jeeps, and airplanes, he still found time to swim and play tennis at the French Circle Sportif.
+And even though he spent most of his days in an office in Saigon, or sitting in helicopters, jeeps, and airplanes, he still found time to swim and play tennis at the French Circle Sportif.
 He particularly enjoyed tennis.
-When Maxwell Taylor (who had been Westy’s mentor in the military) served as ambassador to South Vietnam, Westy and Max occasionally played a game together.
+When Maxwell Taylor (who had been Westy’s mentor in the military) served as U.S. Ambassador to South Vietnam, Westy and Max occasionally played a game together.

 The general had deep-set, strong dark eyes that held a steady, focused gaze.
 Above Westmoreland’s intense eyes lay thick, jet black brows.
 In the fashion of the day, he combed his greying and thinning hair straight back, revealing the balding along both sides of his forehead.
 In accord with military regulations, he wore his hair short on top and tight on the sides, where the grey hair became more visible.
 Westmoreland had a jutting, square jaw, and a proud, full chest.

 To add luster to his image, Westmoreland possessed a furrowed scar across his left cheek.
 The crease had been made years ago in an automobile accident.
 As military men knew, a facial scar, acquired in sword play, once marked Prussian military officers with distinction.
 It had been a form of ritual mutilation that added to a Prussian officer’s status and personal magneticism.
 Although Westmoreland’s scar had been acquired as a child in an unfortunate accident, the mark added a bit of mystery to Westmoreland’s otherwise strait-laced demeanor.